junliang-yu/junliang-yu.github.io/_pages/about.md

 Email: <a href="">junl.yu at outlook.com</a>

-**Junliang Yu** is currently a Lecturer (Assistant Professor) and ARC DECRA fellow with the School of Information and Communication Technology at Griffith University.
-Prior to this, he worked as a Research Fellow in the [Data Science](https://eecs.uq.edu.au/data-science) discipline with The University of Queensland (UQ) where he also completed his PhD in 2023 under the supervision of [Prof. Hongzhi Yin](https://sites.google.com/view/hongzhi-yin/home).
-Before joining UQ, he obtained his M.Sc. and B.E. degrees from Chongqing University, where he was advised by [Prof. Min Gao](http://www.cse.cqu.edu.cn/info/2095/7111.htm).
+**Junliang Yu** is a Lecturer (Assistant Professor) and ARC DECRA Fellow in the School of Information and Communication Technology at Griffith University.
+Prior to joining Griffith, he was a Research Fellow in the Data Science discipline at The University of Queensland (UQ), where he also obtained his PhD in 2023 under the supervision of [Prof. Hongzhi Yin](https://sites.google.com/view/hongzhi-yin/home).
+He previously received his M.Sc. and B.E. degrees from Chongqing University, advised by [Prof. Min Gao](http://www.cse.cqu.edu.cn/info/2095/7111.htm).

-His research interests include recommender systems, data mining, generative AI, and agentic systems.
-He has published extensively in leading venues of these areas and has delivered four tutorials on recommender systems and graph machine learning at top-tier international conferences.
-His work has been cited for over 6,000 times.
-In addition, he is committed to open-source research and has developed two recommender system toolkits, [QRec](https://github.com/Coder-Yu/QRec) and [SELFRec](https://github.com/Coder-Yu/SELFRec), which are actively used by researchers and practitioners.
+His research interests lie in recommender systems, data mining, generative AI, and agentic systems.
+His work has been published in leading venues in these areas and has been cited over 6,000 times.
+He has delivered four tutorials on recommender systems and graph machine learning at top-tier international conferences.
+He is also an advocate of open research and has developed two open-source recommender system toolkits, [QRec](https://github.com/Coder-Yu/QRec) and [SELFRec](https://github.com/Coder-Yu/SELFRec), which are widely used by the research community.
 <br>
 <hr>